What travel insurance do I need when visiting Malta?

-Travel insurance for Malta: discover a very welcoming island country
+Travel insurance for Malta: Discover a welcoming island country

-Third country nationals travelling within the Schengen Area must request a visa from the first country they will visit.
-If Malta is the first or only step of your journey in the Schengen Area, this is the country to which you must submit your request.
-To find out more: http://www.mfa.gov.mt/.
+Third country nationals traveling within the Schengen Area must request a visa from the first country they will visit.
+If Malta is the first or only stop of your journey in the Schengen Area, this is the country to which you must submit your request.
+To find out more, click here.

 Choose travel insurance for Malta that protects you effectively

 By plane: flights to Malta mostly originate in North Africa and Europe.
-From other countries, you are advised to pass through Amsterdam, Brussels or London, for example.
+From other countries, you are advised to pass through European cities such as Amsterdam, Brussels or London, for example.
 You will arrive at Malta International Airport, also known as Luqa, located 8km from the capital, Valletta.
-A number of airlines offer flights, even more so during the summer season (Air Malta, Air France, Airstop, Ryanair…).
+Many airlines offer flights, even more so during the summer season (Air Malta, Air France, Airstop, Ryanair, etc).

 By ferry: a number of sea routes allow you to get to Malta, particularly via Sicily, central and northern Italy.
 Various companies offer relatively quick journeys, such as Grandi Navi Veloci.

 By bus: you can reach Valletta by bus from numerous European countries; with the company Eurolines, for example.
 You can then take the ferry from Sicily or the south of Italy.

 It is compulsory to be vaccinated against yellow fever if you have previously stayed in an area where the virus is endemic.
 You are also advised to be vaccinated against hepatitis A and B, diphtheria, tetanus, typhoid and polio.